DoctorKhan/The-Human-Experiment-Book/src/20_part_control/45_hybridization_crisis.md

 **Aggression & Instability**: They were genetically and temperamentally unstable.
 The ancient texts state they "devoured the land," consuming resources at an unsustainable rate and oppressing the human population.
 They were an apex predator with no natural check on their power.

+**The Inherited Entitlement**: Crucially, the Nephilim inherited not just their fathers' physical power, but their sense of **divine entitlement** over humanity.
+They saw humans not as beings deserving of respect, but as resources to be exploited—just as their Igigi fathers had.
+This created a cascading cycle of abuse, where each generation of hybrids felt justified in dominating and exploiting pure-strain humans.

 **The Spreading Glitch**: Unlike the often-sterile Ligers, the Nephilim were capable of reproduction.
 They interbred extensively with the human population, spreading their unstable genetics like a virus.
-The biblical concept of the "sins of the father" lasting for generations can be seen as a memory of this polluting genetic legacy.
+But more than genetics, they spread their **culture of exploitation**—the belief that might makes right, that the powerful are entitled to use the weak for their pleasure and profit.
+The biblical concept of the "sins of the father" lasting for generations can be seen as a memory of this polluting legacy of abuse patterns.

 The Nephilim became a critical management problem for the Igigi.
-The bug they had created was now threatening to crash the entire system.
+The bug they had created was now threatening to crash the entire system. **The caretakers had created monsters in their own image**—beings who inherited their fathers' sense of divine entitlement but lacked their technological sophistication and immortal perspective.
+The Nephilim were all the worst aspects of their Igigi fathers (exploitation, domination, resource consumption) amplified by hybrid instability and unchecked by wisdom or restraint.

 This crisis provides a chillingly logical explanation for the **17:1 reproductive bottleneck**.
 This wasn't just social selection; it was a desperate, systematic **genetic purge**—a planet-wide attempt by the Igigi to wipe the Nephilim's corrupting code from the human genome by eliminating most male lineages and reasserting control over the breeding program.
+The caretakers were forced to destroy their own offspring to save the system they had corrupted.

 ## The Albians: The "Tigon" Legacy